 Here is the prepared text of Mayor Andrew “FoFo” Gilich’s inaugural State of the City address, delivered on Feb.
 16, 2016 during a Biloxi Bay Chamber of Commerce luncheon at the Beau Rivage Resort & Casino.
+To see the video, click here.

 Thank you for such a nice reception.
 It’s great to see so many of you here today.